-Despite its presence in all organic life forms formaldehyde does not accumulate in the environment.
-In the environment it is in gaseous form, and is very quickly broken down by sunlight.
-It is said to have a half life of an hour, which means that over the course of one hour, the amount of formaldehyde present in the environment decreases by half.
-In soil and water it is also broken down very quickly but this time by bacteria rather than sunlight.
+Despite its presence in all organic life forms, formaldehyde does not accumulate in the environment.
+In the environment, it is in gaseous form, and is very quickly broken down by sunlight: it is demonstrated to have a half-life of an hour, which means that over the course of one hour, the amount of formaldehyde present in the environment decreases by half.
+In soil and water, it is also broken down very quickly but this time by bacteria rather than sunlight.

 The EU Formaldehyde Market

-*Statistics are from CEH Marketing Research Report, SRI and refer to 100% formaldehyde
+*Statistics are from CEH Marketing Research Report, SRI and refer to 100% formaldehyde.

 Facts about Formaldehyde

 Though first discovered by A. M. Butlerov in 1859, it wasn’t formally identified until 1868 at the University of Berlin by Professor A.W. von Hoffman.